astrcrai/prospero-docs/docs/source/scheduler.rst

 Slurm priorities
 =======================

 Prospero uses Slurm's `multifactor priority algorithm <https://slurm.schedmd.com/priority_multifactor.html>`_.
-The scheduler prioritises larger jobs and primarily balances the usage of accounts (`ARI',`FET',`LJMU') rather than individual users.
+The scheduler prioritises larger jobs and primarily balances the usage of accounts (``ARI``,``FET``,``LJMU``) rather than individual users.
 Users with a fixed consumption level will therefore have a lower FairShare if other users within their account have consumed more resource recently.